-(ii) Refraction of light at a plane interface, Snell’s law; total internal reflection and critical angle; total reflecting prisms and optical fibres.
+(ii) Refraction of light at a plane interface, Snell’s law; total internal reflection and critical angle; total reflecting prisms and optical fibers.

-(iii) Refraction through a prism, minimum deviation and derivation of relation between n, A and δmin.
+(iii) Refraction through a prism, minimum deviation, and derivation of the relation between n, A and δmin.

 (v) Dispersion; dispersive power; pure and impure spectrum; Scattering of light.
 Chromatic aberration.